 Does anyone here knows what day is today?
-Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ one-year anniversary!
+Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ 1 YEAR ANNIVERSARY, BABY!
 Cue the balloons and the confetti!
 Well, this is a written article in a blog, but imagine me writing this surrounded by balloons and confetti, wearing a party hat.
 Perhaps.
 Likely.

-Anyway, to celebrate the occasion, I decided to honor my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honor my second review, California Games by reviewing its sequel, California Games II.
+Anyway, to celebrate this magnanimous occasion, I decided to honor my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honor my second review, California Games by reviewing its sequel, California Games II.

 California Games II is a sports games made by Epyx and originally released in 1990 for DOS.
 It was ported in 1992 to the Commodore Amiga, Atari ST and the Super Nintendo/SNES.
 In 1993, it was ported to the Sega Master System.